MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/configure/walkthrough-get-data-on-portal.md

 ![Second step in the survey form rendered on a portal.](media/survey-step-2-form-rendered.png "Second step in the survey form rendered on a portal.")

-Each completed survey that is submitted will become a record within the **Portals** > **Survey** entity, and this record will contain the contact who completed the advanced form along with all their responses for tabulation.
+Each completed survey that is submitted will become a record within the **Portals** > **Survey** table, and this record will contain the contact who completed the advanced form along with all their responses for tabulation.

 ## Form elements rendering